Missouri Reverses Minimum Wage Increase in St. Louis from $10 to $7.70

 While some local business owners are celebrating the reversal of the St. Louis Minimum Wage Ordinance, an estimated 35,000 St. Louis workers will experience a pay cut of more than $2 per hour unless businesses uphold the previous minimum wage.
 In a statement on the minimum wage preemption, St. Louis Mayor Lyda Krewson calls the law “a setback for working families.”

-The ordinance faced significant controversy when it was first passed in 2015, and was held up in court for two years by business groups who sued.
-However, eventually the Missouri Supreme Court ruled to uphold the ordinance, stating that the city acted within its charter authority when it approved the hike, and the ordinance took effect on May 5, 2017 at a rate of $10 per hour, set to become $11 on Jan.
+The ordinance faced significant controversy when it was first passed in 2015 and was held up in court for two years by business groups who sued.
+However, eventually, the Missouri Supreme Court ruled to uphold the ordinance, stating that the city acted within its charter authority when it approved the hike, and the ordinance took effect on May 5, 2017, at a rate of $10 per hour, set to become $11 on Jan.
 1, 2018.

-The victory was short lived however, as just days later on May 12, the Missouri General Assembly approved legislation in May that would prohibit local governments from raising their cities’ minimum wages above the state level (now $7.70).
+The victory was short-lived, however, as just days later on May 12, the Missouri General Assembly approved legislation in May that would prohibit local governments from raising their cities’ minimum wages above the state level (now $7.70).

 The bill became law on August 28th, and three months after being phased in, the minimum wage has dropped to $7.70.
-State Senator Dan Hegeman, a Republican from rural northwest Missouri, says the higher minimum wage would have been detrimental to both employers and employees, commenting that the higher wage would have force some employers to cut jobs or even move.
+State Senator Dan Hegeman, a Republican from rural northwest Missouri, says the higher minimum wage would have been detrimental to both employers and employees, commenting that the higher wage would have forced some employers to cut jobs or even move.